 Interstate 95 is the principal north-south interstate of the Eastern Seaboard, running 1,919 miles from Miami, Florida to Houlton, Maine at the Canadian border.
-It serves every major Atlantic Coast metropolitan area — Miami, Jacksonville, Savannah, Charleston, Wilmington, Richmond, Washington DC, Baltimore, Philadelphia, New York, Hartford, Providence, Boston, and Portland — and is consistently the most traveled interstate in the country.
+It serves every major Atlantic Coast metropolitan area: Miami, Jacksonville, Savannah, Charleston, Wilmington, Richmond, Washington DC, Baltimore, Philadelphia, New York, Hartford, Providence, Boston, and Portland.
+It is consistently the most traveled interstate in the country.

-For freight, I-95 is the spine of the East Coast economy.
+For freight, I-95 carries most of the East Coast's truck traffic.
 Container traffic from the ports of Miami, Savannah, Charleston, Norfolk, New York/New Jersey, and Boston all moves on I-95 at some point.
-The Northeast Corridor segment between Washington DC and Boston is among the most congested truck corridors in the world and is heavily tolled — virtually every mile from Delaware north has tolls or is part of a tolled bridge or tunnel.
+The I-95 and SR 4 interchange near the George Washington Bridge in Fort Lee, New Jersey ranked the worst truck bottleneck in the country for the seventh year running (ATRI 2025).
+The wider Northeast Corridor between Washington DC and Boston carries heavy commuter and freight traffic and is heavily tolled, so expect chronic peak-hour backups through the metro areas.
+Virtually every mile from Delaware north has tolls or is part of a tolled bridge or tunnel.

 Geographically I-95 is almost entirely a flat coastal-plain interstate, with the only meaningful elevation changes through the rolling Piedmont of Virginia and the Appalachian foothills in Maine.
 Weather hazards are dominated by hurricanes (the corridor is the principal evacuation route for the Atlantic Coast), nor'easters that cause winter closures from New York north, and chronic congestion-related incidents.